edlym96/data-science-projects/data_dictionary.md

 34. **`vh_type`**: This can be either `Tourism` or `Commercial`.
 You’ll  find  more `Commercial` types for `Professional` policy usage than for `WorkPrivate`.
 35. **`vh_value`**: The vehicle’s value (replacement value) is expressed in euros, without inflation.
 36. **`vh_weight`**: This is the weight (in kg) of the vehicle.
 37. **`claim_amount`**: This is essentially what you must predict.
 These are individual claim amounts range from (approx.) -2,000 to +300,000.
-Yes,there are negative values, they come from claims where our driver’s liability is not engaged, so there’s a legal recourse
+Yes,there are negative values, they come from claims where our driver’s liability is not engaged, so there’s a legal recourse.
-*